warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Builder incentive

-The Warden Protocol is open to third-party contributions: core protocol development or building [Omnichin Applications](#omnichain-application) in the Warden ecosystem.
+The Warden Protocol is open to third-party contributions: core protocol development or building [Omnichain Applications](#omnichain-application) in the Warden ecosystem.
 We'll reward both types of contributions with builder incentives in [WARD](#ward-token).
 More details will be announced soon.

 ---